drakmaniso/bevy_pixel_camera/README.md

 ## Comparison with other methods

-There is several possible methods to render pixel-art based games.
-This crate simply upscale each sprite, and correctly align them on a virtual pixel grid.
-Another option would be to render the sprites to an offscreen texture, and then upscale only this texture.
-There is advantages and drawbacks to both approaches:
+There is two main methods to render pixel-art games: upscale each sprite independently, or render everything to an offscreen texture and only upscale this texture.
+This crate use the first method.
+There is advantages and drawbacks to both approaches.

-- the offscreen texture method is probably more efficient in most cases;
+Advantages of the "upscale each sprite independently" method:

-- the method in this crate allows for smoother scrolling and movement of sprites, if you're willing to temporarily break the alignment on virtual pixels (this would be even more effective with a dedicated upscaling shader).
+- allows for smoother scrolling and movement of sprites, if you're willing to temporarily break the alignment on virtual pixels (this would be even more effective with a dedicated upscaling shader);
+- easier to mix pixel-art and high resolution graphics (for example for text, particles or effects).

+Advantages of the "offscreen texture" method:

+- always ensure perfect alignment on virtual pixels (authentic "retro" look);
+- probably more efficient (in most cases, the difference is probably negligible on modern computers).

 ## Example code